What is a contract for difference (CFD)?

 How to choose a CFD broker

-When choosing CFD broker you will need to consider the following:
+When choosing a CFD broker, you'll need to consider the following:

 Are they regulated?

-Regulated brokers must comply with certain requirement designed to protect their customers.
+Regulated brokers must comply with certain requirements designed to protect their customers.
 Libertex is regulated by the Cyprus Securities and Exchange Commission (CySEC).

 What instruments do they offer?

-The best CFD brokers don’t necessarily offer the most instruments.
-However, the broker that’s right for you will offer all the instruments you would like to trade.
+You don't necessarily need a CFD broker that has the widest choice of underlying assets.
+However, the broker that's right for you should offer a good variety of assets that you would like to trade.

 It's tempting to choose the broker with the lowest fees.
 The fees you pay should be competitive but shouldn't be the only consideration.

-Each broker has their own minimum account size and minimum trade size.
+Each broker has its own minimum account size and minimum trade size.
 You will need to check that the available options suit your budget.

-How to become a successful CFD trader in ten easy steps:
+How to become a CFD trader in ten steps